openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 # ZigBee Binding

-The ZigBee binding supports an interface to a wireless ZigBee home automation network.
+The ZigBee binding supports an interface to a wireless ZigBee home automation network and allows ZigBee devices from numerous manufacturers to be used without a system specific gateway.

 ## Supported Things

 ### Coordinators

+A ZigBee Coordinator is the network controller, and is therefore the heart of the ZigBee network.
+It also acts as the trust centre to control security access to the network.

 Coordinators need to be installed manually and the serial port must be set.